huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 ### Optional:

 -   `availability_zone` (string) - The availability zone to build resources in Huawei Cloud.
+    If omitted, a random availability zone in the region will be used.

 -   `eip_type` (string) - The type of eip.
 See the api doc to get the value..